 One thing that the Irish and Scots will bitterly disagree on is who invented whiskey (spelled without the E if referring to Scotch).
 Ask spirit-loving patriots in both Celtic nations and you’ll receive conflicting answers depending on which side of the Irish Sea you find yourself, with both claiming to have been the original creators.
-While a whole book could be written debating the true origins of the “water of life” (and many have) what we do know for sure is that there are a lot of similarities but also some key differences between Irish whiskey and Scotch whisky.
+While a whole book could be written debating the true origins of the “water of life” (and many have) what we do know for sure is that there are a lot of similarities but also some key differences between Irish whiskey vs Scotch whisky.

 Although the jury might still be out on who gave birth to the strong stuff, what can be agreed is that both countries have a long and distinguished pedigree of producing world-class whiskey.
 Ireland is home to Bushmills, the world’s oldest licensed whiskey distillery, with the Antrim producer’s official records stretching back to 1609; a whole 165 years before Scotland’s disputed first distillery, The Glenturret.

 But official openings don’t give us the full picture, and in actual fact, the first official record of Irish whiskey is from 1405, much to the upset of the Scots, whose earliest written evidence is nearly 90 years later in 1494.
 Truth be told, whiskey production was widespread in both countries hundreds of years prior to this.

 Although Ireland was once the world’s dominant producer, all that changed with a string of 20th century events that would nearly wipe out the Irish industry – namely the Irish War of Independence and the hefty export tariffs and restrictions that followed, not to mention two world wars as well as US prohibition.
 By 1980, there were just two functioning distilleries left on the entire island of Ireland.
 The 20th century was a very different story for Scotch, and by 1994 Scottish whisky exports were worth a record $2.8 billion.